How to Reduce Toxins for Gut Health: Simple Shifts to Support Digestion

 • Choose Organic Foods: Whenever possible, go for organic produce, meat, and dairy to minimize pesticide exposure.

-• Upgrade Your Cookware: Swap out non-stick pans for cast iron, ceramic or stainless steel to avoid harmful coatings.
+• Upgrade Your Cookware: Swap out non-stick pans for cast iron, ceramic, or stainless steel to avoid harmful coatings.

 • Switch to Green Cleaning & Beauty Products: Pick fragrance-free, natural alternatives for cleaning and personal care items.